-A national, long-term visa allows you to stay in Germany as a resident and to travel freely within all member states of the Schengen Treaty while you live in Germany for the purpose of studying, language course, au-pair, (self-)employment or marriage/family reunification.
+A national, long-term visa permits you to stay in Germany as a resident.
+This type of visa will also enable you to travel freely within all member states of the Schengen Treaty while residing in Germany for the purpose of studying, attending alanguage course, going as au-pair, (self-)employment or marriage/family reunification.

-Citizens of Australia, Canada, Israel, Korea (Republic of), Japan, New Zealand or the United States of America apply for the residence and work permit after arriving in Germany.
-Please note that until the work permit has been issued, you will not be able to work.
-If you intend to start working immediately upon your arrival in Germany, you must apply for the residence and work permit at the German embassy in the country of your current residency.
+Citizens of Australia, Canada, Israel, Korea (Republic of), Japan, New Zealand or the United States of America can apply for a residence and work permit after arriving in Germany.
+Please note that you will not be permitted to work until a work permit has been granted.
+If you intend to start working immediately upon arrival in Germany, you must apply for a residence and work permit at the German embassy in the current country of residency.

-Starting August 1, 2018 close family members (i.e. spouses, unmarried minors and parents of minors) of persons with subsidiary protection status living in Germany will be able to apply for visas for the purpose of family reunification.
-Family members who wish to do so may register here for an appointment to hand in their visa application.
-Additional information provides the Federal Office for Migration and Refugees here.
+Starting August 1, 2018 close family members (i.e. spouses, unmarried minors and parents of minors) of persons with subsidiary protection status living in Germany can apply for a visa for the purpose of family reunification.
+Family members who wish to do so may register here for an appointment to súbmit their visa application.
+For further information please visit the website of the Federal Office for Migration and Refugees here.

 Preparing your application

-You should start preparing your application as soon as you have plans to stay long term in Germany.
-The entire visa application process can take 2-3 months.
+Start preparing your application as soon as you have decided to reside in Germany.
+The entire visa application process may take 2-3 months.

-- Please fill out and print the visa application form (english/arabic) and bring a copy of it to your appointment.
+- Fill out and print the visa application form (english/arabic) and bring it to your appointment.

-- Please compile the documents you need to submit with your application.
+- Gather all necessary documents you need to submit with your application.
 If documents or supporting documents are missing, your application may be rejected.
 We have prepared a checklist for each type of visa.

 National Visa: Student applicants and study